apache/shenyu-website/content/en/news/shenyu-2.4.0/index.md

 #### Request Plugin

-The `Request` plug-in is the `Apache ShenYu` gateway that allows users to perform functions such as `add`, `modify`, and `delete` to `request parameters`, `request headers` and `Cookies.
+The `Request` plug-in is the `Apache ShenYu` gateway that allows users to perform functions such as `add`, `modify`, and `delete` to `request parameters`, `request headers` and `Cookies`.
 If users want to use it, please add the following dependency in the gateway, and then set it to `on` in `Admin console` --> `Plugin management` --> `request plugin`.
-For a more detailed introduction, please see: https://shenyu.apache.org/zh/projects/shenyu/request-plugin/
+For a more detailed introduction, please see: https://shenyu.apache.org/projects/shenyu/request-plugin/

 ```xml
 <dependency>